 History of Dover Castle

-Learn about the long history of the castle, from its likely origins as an Iron Age hillfort to its role in the Cold War.
+Discover the castle’s long history, from its likely origins as an Iron Age hillfort, through its development as a great fortress, to its secret role in the Cold War.